Aromatic Bitters Guide: History, Brands and Cocktails

 How do Angostura and Peychaud's differ?

-Which aromatic bitters should I buy first?
+Which aromatic bitters should I try first?